A Multilevel Method for Self-Concordant Minimization: Multilevel Models for Unconstrained Optimization

 \subsection{The Nystr\"om method}

-In this section, we discuss the Nystr\"om method for low-rank approximation of a positive-definite matrix, we show connections with the Galerkin model and last how to construct the prolongation and restriction operators.
-The Nystr\"om method builds a rank-$n$ approximation of a positive definite matrix $\w{A} \in \mathbb{R}^{N \times N}$ as follows (see \cite{drineas2005nystrom} for an introduction)
+In this section, we discuss the Nystr\"om method for the low-rank approximation of a positive-definite matrix.
+We show connections with the Galerkin model, and how to construct the prolongation and restriction operators.
+The Nystr\"om method builds a rank-$n$ approximation of a positive definite matrix $\w{A} \in \mathbb{R}^{N \times N}$ as follows (see \cite{drineas2005nystrom} for an introduction and \cite{ho2019newton} for a similar analysis)

 where $\w{Y} \in \mathbb{R}^{N \times n}$, $\operatorname{rank}(\w{Y}) = n < N$.
 To see the connection between the Galerkin model and the Nystr\"om method set $\w{A} = \nabla^2 f(\w{x}_{h,k})$, $\w{Y} = \w{P}$, in \cref{eq: nystrom approx} and multiply left and right with $ \left[ \nabla^2 f(\w{x}_{h,k}) \right]^{-1}$, respectively.
 Then,